 A mattress ad showed Malala Yousufzai being shot in the head and falling on the mattress only to bounce back off the mattress to claim the Nobel Prize.
 This ad was lambasted by critics and the general public alike.
 Try to avoid showing anyone in poor light and making undue use of sensitive topics.
 Creativity is necessary but it should simultaneously be in good taste.
 Also, refrain from making fun of any particular group.
 For example Indians are very sensitive about their image and any criticism is not taken lightly.

 Having no specific plan

 About half of the companies do not have a well specified plan about what they aim to achieve through digital marketing.
-Having a fixed budget, performing SWOT analysis, and has fixed marketing objectives gone a long way in a successful digital marketing campaign.
+Having a fixed budget, performing a SWOT analysis, and having fixed marketing objectives go a long way in a successful digital marketing campaign.

 Businesses need to have periodic reviews of the metrics that have been established as a yardstick for success.
 This will help in determining a more efficient budget by determining the key performance indicators.
 Do not be stuck with the same objectives and performance indicators for months on end.
 Try to become more efficient with every passing day.

 Sending emails blindly over to people with no regard of whether it is helpful to the customer or not and without keeping in mind the user’s search history and preferences is a sure shot way to getting the user to click on the unsubscribe button.
 Email marketing like any other form of marketing is done to attract the customer and not make them averse to the product.